Field-of-Dreams-Studio/sfx/README.md

 # SFX framework

+SFX is a streamlined, full-stack Rust framework for building small web services with integrated authentication, localization, and config-driven UI components

 SFX is a simplified framework for building full-stack, small service.

 The framework now allows external auth, local auth and we will soon add OAuth into it